Ernst Udet: World War I

 Shortly after the beginning of World War I, Udet attempted to enlist in the Imperial German Army on 2 August 1914, but at only 160 cm tall he did not then qualify for enlistment.
 Later that month, when the Allgemeiner Deutscher Automobil-Club appealed for volunteers with motorcycles, Udet applied and was accepted.
 Udet's father had given him a motorcycle when he had passed his first year examination, and along with four friends, Udet was posted to the 26.
 Württembergischen Reserve Division as a "messenger rider."
 After injuring his shoulder when his motorcycle hit a crater from an artillery shell explosion, he was sent to a military hospital, and his motorcycle was sent for repairs.
 When Udet tried to track down the 26th Division, he was unable to find it and decided to serve in the vehicle depot in Namur.
 During this time, he met officers from the Chauny flying sector, who advised him to transfer as an aerial observer.
-However, before he received his orders, the army dispensed with the volunteer motorcyclists, and Udet was sent back to the recruiting officials.
+Before he received his orders, the army dispensed with the volunteer motorcyclists, and Udet was sent back to the recruiting officials.

 Udet tried to return to the fighting, but he was unable to get into either the pilot or aircraft mechanic training the army offered.
 However, he learned that if he were a trained pilot, he would be immediately accepted into army aviation.
 Through a family friend, Gustav Otto, owner of the aircraft factory he had hung out around in his youth, Udet received private flight training.
 This cost him 2,000 Deutsche Marks (about $400 in 1915 U.S. dollars) and new bathroom equipment from his father's firm.
 Udet received his civilian pilot's license at the end of April 1915 and was immediately accepted by the Imperial German Air Service.